rajatrakesh/DataAILab/section9.3-building-ai-agents.md

 By following these instructions, you will effectively manage and execute document processing tasks based on user needs, ensuring clarity and efficiency in communication

-We will keep the tools and information section as it is, no triggers and make the AI Agent available in NAP.
+We will keep the tools and information section as it is, no triggers and make the AI Agent available.